-b) Test objectives given in Columns 3a, 3b and 5 refer to circuit sections and circuits provided via INTELSAT satellites only.
-Different figures may be appropriate when other satellites are employed.
+b) Test objectives given in columns 3a, 3b and 5 refer to temporary circuit sections and circuits provided by INTELSAT satellites and relate to expected performance in global beam utilizing earth stations having G/T of 40.7 dB/K and elevation angles of 10°.
+Different figures may be appropriate when other satellites, earth station sizes and elevation angles are employed.